Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - You load a zone file (or pull one from the internet from a url, as in our example) that lists domains you want to block or change.
 - When a client queries one of those domains, `unbound` applies the RPZ rules instead of returning the normal DNS answer.
-- The list is automatically updated:
--- The SOA record of the rpz list contains a refresh field, which tells unbound how often to poll for an update.
+- The list is automatically updated (The SOA record of the rpz list contains a refresh field, which tells unbound how often to poll for an update.)

-You can:
+You can configure `rpz` to:

 Return NXDOMAIN (pretend it doesn’t exist)